mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Living with Neutropenia
 As you know, your chemotherapy will kill not only the cancerous cells in your body, but also healthy stem cells that make the different types of cells in your blood.
 This is why you received a transplant.

 Neutrophils, a type of white blood cell, play a crucial role in your immune system.
 In the days and weeks after your transplant, while your transplanted stem cells are still engrafting, you will have a very low number of neutrophils in your bloodstream.
-This will leave you highly susceptible to infections.
+This will leave you highly susceptible to infections in this period following your chemotherapy and transplant.

 You and your caregiver will take careful precautions to avoid infections while you are "neutropenic".
 These precautions will include eating a special, low-microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth and other precautions.